 Oysters do not have a central nervous system.
 Instead, they have two ganglia that serve the “stimuli response” function of oysters which is built more for reflex than reflection.

 For example, if a doctor taps your knee with a small hammer, you first jerk the leg (that’s a reflex).
-Then your brain understands that you feel the pain that the hammer caused (that’s reflection).
+Then your brain understands that you feel the pain that the hammer caused (that’s a reflection).

 Oysters do not seem to be able to process the second behaviour.
 Instead, they react to environmental changes, but this has nothing to do with pain.

-How Many Pears Do an Oyster Produce?
+How Many Pears Does an Oyster Produce?

 These beads are made from an oyster shell that has been cut, shaped, polished and implanted in gonad – the oyster’s reproductive organ.

 Saltwater oysters produce 1 to 2 pearls per nucleation.
 Akoya oysters can be nucleated up to 5 beads but they die at harvest.
 South Sea oysters accept only one nucleus at a time, they do not die at harvest and can be nucleated several times.